 Many customer journey mapping tools can help you build an attractive and effective map.
 Just be sure to create clear phases for your journey, and make it painless to identify the audience questions, goals, actions and emotions under each.
 And always take that extra step to list out what your opportunities are, what needs to be done to bring them to life, and who needs to do it.

 When to Create a Customer Journey Map

 When to make a journey map will depend a lot on your company and the complexity of your journey.
 A good standard to aim for is to revisit and update your map every six months.

 There are instances, though, where changes or events may move that timeline up or spur the creation of a new map.
 These include introducing a new product or service, answering a question that arises or striving to meet a new goal.

 If your map seems overly complex or you’re overwhelmed at the idea of having to revisit it, review these tips for simplifying your customer journey map.

 Join the Success Club

-Customer journeys have become more complex, making journey maps more vital than ever.
+Customer journeys have become more elaborate, making journey maps more vital than ever.
 Unlike many business trends, customer journey maps will remain valuable no matter how the times change.
-Regardless of technology advancements or industry shifts, the journey map can always adapt to provide the customer experience that will convert.
+Regardless of technology advancements or industry shifts, a journey map can always adapt to provide the customer experience that will convert.

 So now that you know how, go ahead and reap the benefits.
 If it sounds like a lot of work or you’re unsure where to start, reach out.